dradtke/blog/content/post/deploying-opensuse-on-vultr.md

 page of https://software.opensuse.org, however, there is no live session to boot into, so we'll go with the second option.

+UPDATE: Since writing this post, a commenter on Reddit pointed out that you can use a public pasting service such as Pastebin to host the control file, which is quite a bit easier than the following advice that I originally recommended.
+If you follow that approach, make sure you use the _raw_ URL, and feel free to skip the next section and go straight to step four!

 ### Create an Intermediate Server

 In order to serve the control file from another location, we'll first have to